Connect with us

 The valuer is expected to issue a valuation report in three days.

-The stamp duty, which should be paid to the Commissioner of Domestic Taxes, is 4% of the land value for urban areas 2% for rural areas.
+The stamp duty, which should be paid to the Commissioner of Domestic Taxes, is 4% of the land value for urban areas and 2% for rural areas.

 It takes four days for the Kenya Revenue Authority to confirm receipt of payment.